nsquared-team/draw-attention/readme.txt

 = 1.4 =
 * New: Tooltip Layout option
+* New: Ability to link an area to a URL (instead of showing more info)
 * New: Added image and shortcode columns to "All Images" section in admin
 * Improved: Usability on mobile phones and touch devices
 * Improved: Portuguese translation